 In most cases, the neckline should be completely clean shaven.

-Here are some steps and tips to achieving the shadow or stubble beards:
+Here are some steps and tips for achieving the shadow beard style:

 Photos from: gstockstudio / depositphotos.com, s_bukley / depositphotos.com, Martynova.Katie / depositphotos.com.